 Get started with Azure Cosmos DB for NoSQL using Python

-This article shows you how to connect to Azure Cosmos DB for NoSQL using the Python SDK.
-Once connected, you can perform operations on databases, containers, and items.
+This article explains how to connect to Azure Cosmos DB for NoSQL using the Python SDK.
+After connecting, perform operations on databases, containers, and items.

 Prerequisites